The Iron Judge Was About to Free a Powerful Criminal — Until a Barefoot Girl Walked In and Spoke the One Truth He Could Not Bury

 Alma did not move.

-The prosecutor was already speaking, not to the judge but to the senior court officer at the wall.
+The prosecutor was already speaking, not to the judge but to the senior court officer by the wall.

 “Sit down,” the prosecutor snapped.

-It was the first time all morning anyone had spoken with enough force to split the trance in the room.
+It was the first time that morning anyone had spoken with enough force to break the spell in the room.

-A supervising judicial marshal entered from the side door.
-He took one look at the room, at the girl, at the prosecutor, at the judge’s face, and understood that whatever this was, it could no longer be contained inside ordinary procedure.
+A supervising judicial marshal entered from the side door, took one look at the girl, the prosecutor, the judge’s face, and the panic gathering around the defense table, and understood immediately that whatever this was, it had outgrown ordinary procedure.

 “This court is in session.”